Richard Stekol

 Dog Tears

 Once more, now back to our scheduled program.
-The adventurous, experimental “Dog Tears” opens with syncopated mandolin and broken drum rhythms voiced on rim and tenor snare, then angular bass and atmospheric guitar and Rhodes, all rolling—on square wheels—hypnotically into and through, rising and falling, cycles of verse/chorus.
+The adventurous, experimental “Dog Tears” opens with syncopated mandolin and broken drum rhythms voiced on rim and tenor snare, then angular bass and atmospheric guitar and Rhodes, all rolling—on square wheels—hypnotically, rising and falling, into and through cycles of verse/chorus.

 Something seems to be happening with a crazy ex-lover, the character-in-question calling the narrator’s dog to say goodbye: “She was goin’ to have her say, even if it made a puppy cry.”
 And, apparently, then set her house on fire: “The fire started in head, where I guess it’s burning still.”
 All before the first chorus, she gets tied down in a cop car after wildly wielding a knife with a pot on her head: “She lost her heart and she lost her shoes, and I have no idea where they are.”